HumanoidRobotics/assignment_1/README.md

 ```

 The goal of this challenge is to have the PR2 navigate to the table, and pick the cup off the table.
 It is ok if the cup
 falls out of the PR2's gripper after several seconds.
+This is entirely optional, but a good way to learn about different components of a ROS system.